5. Single acting cylinder

 Below is the schematic at rest of the single-acting cylinder:

-Finally, when the 3/2 valve is brought to rest, the compressed air inside the cylinder returns backwards and exits through the exhaust port of the 3/2 valve:
+Finally, when the 3/2 valve is brought to rest, the compressed air inside the cylinder returns to the rear and exits through the exhaust port of the 3/2 valve:

 Exercises